NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

          The total open window area for natural ventilation is calculated using A) the operable fraction, B) the assumption that 50% of the area of operable windows can be open, and C) the assumption that 20% of that openable area is actually opened by occupants whenever outdoor conditions are favorable for cooling.
   .. [#] AttachedToWall must reference a ``Wall`` or ``FoundationWall``.

-If overhangs are specified, additional information is entered in ``Overhangs``:
+If overhangs are specified, additional information is entered in ``Overhangs``.

   ============================  ========  ======  ===========  ========  =======  ========================================================
   Element                       Type      Units   Constraints  Required  Default  Notes